-The spirit behind the discipline and rules are to ensure that the ashram life discipline is maintained, enabling you to obtain maximum benefit from your ashram experience and spiritual practice.
+The spirit behind the discipline and rules is to create an environment of cohesive practice for all the guests, enabling you to obtain maximum benefit from the ashram experience.

 You are advised to become familiar with the cultural information before coming to the ashram.

 Sivananda Centers and Ashrams are mostly run by dedicated volunteer staff, with varying experience, who offer service as part of their spiritual discipline.
 Your understanding and patience is appreciated.